bagussubagja/flutter-liveness-detection-randomized-plugin/README.md

 https://github.com/user-attachments/assets/f7266dc9-c4a2-4fba-8684-0ead2f678180

-## Update 1.2.0
-- 🔄 **BREAKING CHANGE**: All parameters consolidated into `LivenessDetectionConfig`
-- 🎯 Simplified API - only requires `context` and `config` parameters
-- 📚 Updated documentation with migration guide
-- 🛠️ Cleaner, more maintainable code structure

 ## Update 1.1.0
 - ⏱️ Added automatic cooldown feature after 3 failed verification attempts
 - 🔒 10-minute waiting period with persistent countdown (survives app restarts)
 - 🎯 Countdown only decreases when app is active (pauses when app is backgrounded)
+- 🔄 **API Refactor**: All parameters consolidated into `LivenessDetectionConfig`
+- 🎯 Simplified API - only requires `context` and `config` parameters
+- 🛠️ Fixed customizedLabel logic for proper skip challenge behavior
+- ✅ Added validation: `customizedLabel` must not be null when `useCustomizedLabel` is true

 ## Update 1.0.6
 ![Slide 16_9 - 9](https://github.com/user-attachments/assets/3a9b187a-ccfd-4542-a8d9-88b7ef7903a9)